JimWalters/artik-ide/README.md

 Discover devices and manage connections over SSH.
 Manage users, passwords and persistent connections.

 ### Project Structure
+Create multiple projects mapped to different source repositories.
+Projects can have sub-project structures and typing to impbue different behaviors.

+### Programming Language Intelligence
+Intellisense for multiple languages.
+Local and on-device debugging for Java, Python, Go, C, and C++.

+### Workspace Runtimes
 Workspace runtimes are Docker-powered.
 Use our all-in-one stacks, pull from any registry, or author your own.
 Snapshot and embed runtimes into ...
 [Read More](https://www.eclipse.org/che/features/#docker-powered)

 ### Cloud IDE
-A no-installation browser IDE and IOE accessible from any local or remote device.
-Thin, fast, and beautiful - it's the IDE our own engineers wanted ...
+A no-installation browser IDE accessible from any local or remote device.
+Thin, fast, and beautiful.
 [Read More](https://www.eclipse.org/che/features/#cloud-ide)

 ### Getting Started
-Che can be installed on any OS that supports Java 1.8 - desktop, server or cloud, and Maven 3.3.1.
+The ARTIK IDE can be installed on any OS that supports Java 1.8 - desktop, server or cloud, and Maven 3.3.1.
 It has been tested on Ubuntu, Linux, MacOS and Windows.

-Follow the [step by step guide](http://eclipse.org/che/getting-started/) to install Che from our binaries.
+Follow the [step by step guide](http://eclipse.org/che/artik/getting-started.html) to install ARTIK IDE from our binaries.

 ### License
-Che is open sourced under the Eclipse Public License 1.0.
+ARTIK IDE is open sourced under the Eclipse Public License 1.0.

 ### Dependencies
 * Docker 1.8+